bitrise-io/devcenter/_articles/en/builds/env-vars-secret-env-vars.md

 You can also add a secret Env Var directly in a [Step's](/builds/sensitive-input-field/#set-a-sensitive-input-in-a-step/) `SENSITIVE` input.

-### Editing a secret env var
+### Editing a secret Env Var

 Once you've added a new secret Env Var in the **Secrets** tab, you come back to it any time, modify its content or make it protected from curious eyes!

-1. Click `Edit` next to the value of  your secret env var.
+1. Click **Edit** next to the value of  your secret Env Var.
 2. Modify its content if needed.
 3. If you want to hide the value, click **Make it protected**.
 A lock is shown.
-4. `Delete` the secret env var if you do not need it any more.
+4. **Delete** the secret Env Var if you do not need it any more.
 Please note if you hit this button, the whole row will get deleted.

 {% include message_box.html type="important" title="Life after **Make it protected** " content=" Please note if you clicked this button, neither you nor anybody with the access to the app can unlock or check the value again.